Vilabouly Complex, Laos: Geography of the site

 Vilabouly Complex in the Savannkhet Province is located in a valley of the Annamite Range about 250 meters to 600 meters above sea level.
 Even though it is in a valley, it is still a decent amount above sea level which attributes mountain range climates.
-Annamite Range was a key part in mining as it was rich in materials for metallurgy; this explains the amount of mines located in the Savannkhet Province.
+Annamite Range was a key part in mining as it was rich in materials for metallurgy; this explains the number of mines located in the Savannkhet Province.
 The site also resides in the Sepon Basin which allows for marine sediment and carboniferous aged continental fluvial.
 The mining deposits are in the sedimentary rock of the basin with a nice layer of malachite, azurite, cuprite, native copper, etc. which makes sense that the people of Southeast Asia mined out of this region.
 The copper that was mined out of the Vilabouly Complex was out of the sulphide deposits that were 100 meters thick which was a plentiful amount of ore during the Iron Age/Bronze Age for the Southeast Asian people.
-The amount of sulphide deposits in the Annamite Range provided the people for a while due to a large amount of mines all located along the range and basin of the Savannkhet Province.
+The number of sulphide deposits in the Annamite Range provided the people for a while due to a large number of mines all located along the range and basin of the Savannkhet Province.